Confraternities of the Cord: Confraternity of the Cord of Saint Thomas (Angelic Warfare Confraternity)

 It is related in the life of Saint Thomas Aquinas that as a reward for his overcoming a temptation against purity, he was girded with a cord by angels and that in consequence, he was never again tempted against this virtue.
-This cord is still preserved in the church at Chieri, near Turin, Italy.
+This cord is still preserved in the church at Chieri, Italy.
 Soon after the saint's death many of the faithful began to wear a cord in honour of Saint Thomas, to obtain the grace of purity through his intercession.

 The first Confraternity of the Cord of Saint Thomas was erected at the Catholic University of Leuven by the Belgian Dominican friar Franciscus Deurweerders in 1649, and numbered among its members all the professors and students of the Faculty of Theology (which has Thomas Aquinas as patron saint) and many of the faithful.
 Thence it spread to Maastricht, Vienna, and many other cities of Europe.
 In the 17th century, societies were formed at different universities, the members of which wore a cord in honour of Saint Thomas.

 Pope Innocent X sanctioned this new confraternity by a brief dated 22 March 1652.
-The members are required to have their names enrolled, to wear a cord with fifteen knots or the medal of the confraternity, and to practice some particular devotion to Saint Thomas and Our Blessed Lady.
-One recites, daily, fifteen Hail Marys, in honor of the mysteries of the Rosary.
+The members are required to have their names enrolled, to wear a cord with fifteen knots or the medal of the confraternity, and to practice some particular devotion to Saint Thomas and Our Lady.
+One recites, daily, fifteen Hail Marys, in honor of the mysteries of the rosary.
 This last obligation does not bind under sin.
 To be received into this confraternity, any Dominican priest can perform the ceremony.
-A non-Dominican priest can perform the ceremony with authorization from the Director of the confraternity.
-Its indulgences and privileges are contained in the great bull of Pope Benedict XIII, "Pretiosus" (26 April 1727, sect.
-9) and in the decree of the Sacred Congregation of Indulgences (8 May 1844).
+Any other priest can perform the ceremony with authorization of the director of the confraternity.
+The confraternity's indulgences and privileges are contained in the great bull of Pope Benedict XIII, Pretiosus of 1727, and in the decree of the Sacred Congregation of Indulgences.

+The encyclical Studiorum Ducem (1923) granted members of the Angeluc Milizia "the privilege of wearing instead of a cord a medal round the neck impressed on the obverse with a picture of St. Thomas and the angels surrounding him with a girdle and on the reverse a picture of Our Lady, Queen of the Most Holy Rosary."